hirolemo/GoogleNSBE45/README.md

 - type "git clone <repo url>" in terminal
 - type "npm install" in terminal
--type "nodemon index.js" and the web app should open at localhost:3000
+- type "nodemon index.js" and the web app should open at localhost:3000